vknow360/CustomWebView/README.md

 - Get internal history
 - Download offline pages and load them without internet connection

+## FAQ
+> What is the difference between original and modified version? <br>
+Ans:- The original version adds your app in browser's list while modfied does not.

 ### Reference Links
 1.WebView Docs (<a href="https://developer.android.com/reference/android/webkit/WebView">Click here</a>)<br>